micmacIGN/Documentation/Tutorials/MicMacTiePHistoP/README.md

 # 1. Intra-epoch processing

-First, we will process each epoch individually to obtain:
-* intra-epoch tie-points
-* relative orientations
-* DSMs

 ## 1.1.
 Feature matching

 ### 1.1.1.
 Epoch 2014

 The images in epoch 2014 are satellite images and their orientations are known.
 Consequently, the feature matching within this epoch can be skipped.
-This epoch is considered as ground truth in the processing.

 ### 1.1.2.
 Epoch 1971